Selected Memories from the Haunted Ballroom: Composition and style

 its 'virtual' counterpart, and we are listening to both a 'presence' and an 'absence'."

 Noise tracks include "One thousand memories", "Den of iniquity", and "September 1939", the last referencing the invasion of Poland.
 They have a style akin to Japanese musician Merzbow.
-In "Haunting me", the first vocal track, drones distort the voice so that its words may not be recognized.
-It is slowed down to the point where the melodies resemble a hissing sound, like in The Disintegration Loops by avant-garde composer William Basinski.
-Other vocal tracks include "Dream Waltz", "In the dark", and "From out of nowhere", whereby vocals and, in occasion, choirs, start panning.
-"In the dark", while presenting a more coherent structure, has metallic screeches accompanying the instrumentals, rising and falling as the song progresses.
-Its vocals, pitched down to an extreme level, produce the atmosphere of a haunted ballroom, like in The Shining.
-By "You and the night", there are two vocals at different pitches creating the impression that there is a child accompanying the main singer.
-The band later plays with a distorted brass, thus increasing the song's insane feel.
+Many vocal tracks distort the voices so the lyrics are somewhat unrecognizable.
+Some tracks resemble a hissing sound, like in The Disintegration Loops by avant-garde composer William Basinski.
+Vocal tracks include "Haunting Me", "Dream Waltz", "From out of nowhere", "Friends past reunited" and "Thanks", whereby vocals and, in occasion, choirs, start panning.
+Other vocal tracks such as "In the dark" and "You and the night" have two vocals at different pitches creating the impression that there is a child accompanying the main singer; another track, "In days of old" has dramatic pitch changes throughout the song.
+"By The Seaside", while presenting a more coherent structure, has metallic screeches accompanying the instrumentals, rising and falling as the song progresses.
 The record ends with "Midnight, the stars and you", the song used in the ending credits for The Shining.